A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

-Then, for the downstream polymer property prediction task, we utilize diverse polymer property datasets (denoting as Egc, Egb, Eea, Ei, Xc, EPS, Nc, and Eat, respectively) provided in~\cite{zhang2023transferring}, consistent with previous works~\cite{wang2024mmpolymer}.
+Then, for the downstream polymer property prediction task, we utilize \re{diverse polymer property datasets (denoted as Egc, Egb, Eea, Ei, Xc, EPS, Nc, and Eat, respectively) provided in~\cite{kuenneth2021polymer}}, consistent with previous works~\cite{wang2024mmpolymer}.
 In particular, these datasets are derived from density functional theory (DFT) calculations and span typical properties, thus ensuring a reliable and comprehensive assessment.

-Finally, for the downstream polymer design task, we utilize the polymer design dataset provided in~\cite{liu2024graph} and remove those invalid polymers (e.g., lacking polymerization sites) to ensure data validity and reliable evaluation.
-In particular, this dataset considers three gas permeability conditions (i.e., O2Perm, CO2Perm, and N2Perm) along with two more conditions for synthesizability (i.e., synthetic accessibility and complexity scores), thus ensuring a realistic and application-oriented experiment setting that balances performance with practical feasibility.
+Finally, for the downstream polymer design task, we utilize the polymer design dataset provided in~\cite{liu2024graph}, after removing invalid polymers (e.g., lacking polymerization sites) to ensure data validity and reliable evaluation.
+In particular, this dataset's condition set balances performance (three gas permeabilities: O2Perm, CO2Perm, and N2Perm) with practical feasibility (synthesizability), ensuring a realistic and application-oriented experimental setting.

 More information about the above datasets is provided in Supplementary Information~\ref{SI-sec: datasets}.